-Large cell carcinoma begins in cells other than the two types described above.
+Large cell carcinoma begins in cells other than the 2 types described above.

 It is important for doctors to distinguish between lung cancer that begins in the squamous cells from lung cancer that begins in other cells.
 This information is used to determine treatment options.